qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-setup.md

 ## Creating a Qdrant cluster

 Once you have created a Hybrid Cloud Environment, you can create a Qdrant cluster in that enviroment.
 Use the same process to [Create a cluster](/documentation/cloud/create-cluster/).
 Make sure to select your Hybrid Cloud Environment as the target.

+Note that in the "Kubernetes Configuration" section you can configure:

+* Node selectors for the Qdrant database pods
+* Toleration for the Qdrant database pods
+* Additional labels for the Qdrant database pods
+* A service type and annotations for the Qdrant database service

+These settings can also be changed after the cluster is created on the cluster detail page.

 ### Authentication at your Qdrant clusters